RoyalIcing/BurntCocoaUI/README.md

 # BurntCocoaUI
 Declarative assistants to make NSMenu, NSPopUpButton, NSSegmentedControl easier.
-Use Swift enums instead of creating and removing `NSMenuItem`s and fiddling with indexes and tags.
+Use Swift enums instead of creating and removing NSMenuItems and fiddling with indexes and tags.

 ## Example